Krest03/Krest03/README.md

 Frontend Developer👨‍💻🚀
 ------------------------------

-An entry-level frontend developer who is passionate about learning creating clean user interfaces and web applications using HTML, CSS and JavaScript and other frameworks. <br> Creating magic with codes✨.
+An entry-level frontend developer who is passionate about learning and creating clean user interfaces and web applications using HTML, CSS, JavaScript and other frameworks. <br> Creating magic with codes✨.

 *   🌍  I'm based in Lagos, Nigeria
 *   ✉️  You can contact me at [akpakoremeka03@gmail.com](mailto:akpakoremeka03@gmail.com)